Flu vaccine for children

 - have a severely weakened immune system because of certain medical conditions or treatments

-- are living with someone who has a severely weakened immune system - for example, a person who recently had a bone marrow transplant
+- are living with someone who has a severely weakened immune system - for example, a person who has to live in insolation in the months following a bone marrow transplant

 Delaying your vaccination